CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/03-foundry-sdk.md

 ## Create a client application to chat with the model

-Now that you have deployed a model, you can use the OpenAI SDK and the Responses API to develop an application that chats with it.
+### Task 4: Get the application files from GitHub

-### Get the application files from GitHub
+In this task, you'll clone the application repository from GitHub

 The initial application files you'll need to develop your chat application are provided in a GitHub repo.